The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 Jesus, the risen Lord and prophet gives the prophet John The Revelator seven words, to seven churches, the very first one to Ephesus about the first scourge plaguing this transition between first and second generation Christianity, Nicolaitanism (2,6 and 15), whereby a professional religious class, tries to dominate the people.

-There's a tension, and a choice right here in this chief Apostolic battleground of Ephesus, post honeymoon, between knowing better, which is man's knowledge, and a faith that confidently acts on the written promises of God and the core of the Christian gospel.
+There's a tension, and a choice right here in this chief second generation Apostolic battleground of Ephesus, post honeymoon, between knowing better, which is man's knowledge, and a faith that confidently acts on the written promises of God and the core of the Christian gospel.

 Are we going to know better, get all legalistic and clerical, or have a bible faith, a faith in the whole gospel?
 The way we answer this question has always been and is still now really important.
 If we answer the "Nicolaitan way," man's selfish way, we careen off course right quick or trundle down the path of non biblical hierarchy and law-like tradition, of joining church and state, of gatekeeper creeds enforced by pseudo and extraneous gatekeepers, of worldy compromise that leads to empire, or absent empire any old pastorianity-priestianity -preacheranity-prosperianity-churchianity will do!

-But we, having read the book of Revelation, reject this outright and instead we humbly stand on the promises and walk the salvation road of the whole bible, Hebrew Scriptures too, of the whole gospel and what it takes to be saved and serve after God's heart.
+But we, having read the book of Revelation, and reject this false doctrine outright and instead we humbly stand on the promises and walk the salvation road of the whole bible, Hebrew Scriptures too, of the whole gospel and what it takes to be saved and serve after God's heart.
 The whole Christian gospel includes personal and church witness, shared responsibility for mission, and individual freedom for all inside the church and outside it.
 Only wityh this freedom road gospel can we avoid capture and conquering by the ever present Nicolaitans past, present and future.

 Fooling Even The Elect